kornelski/rust-rgb/README.md

 ## Color-Space Agnostic

+This crate is purposefully a basic lowest-common-denominator, and it does not dictate what color spaces the pixel types are supposed to use.
-This crate is purposefully agnostic about the color-spaces of the pixel types.
-For example, `Gray<u8>` could be either linear lightness or gamma-corrected luma, etc.
+For example, `Gray<u8>` could be either linear lightness or gamma-corrected luma, however you wish to use it.

-_Correct_ color management is a complex problem, and this crate aims to be the lowest common denominator, so it's intentionally agnostic about it.
+_Correct_ color management is a complex problem, and this crate doesn't want to impose any specific solutions.

-However, this library supports any subpixel type for `RGB<T>`, and `RGBA<RGBType, AlphaType>`, so you can use them with a newtype, e.g.:
+If you need strongly-typed color spaces, you can use newtypes as component types for `Rgb<T>` and `Rgba<T, AlphaType>`, e.g.:

 ```rust
 # use rgb::Rgb;